If you want to know how to be a travel blogger, this page has all kinds of info for you. The ultimate guide is right here!

 YouTube is the second biggest search engine after Google.
 Increasingly brands want videos of their destinations and products to show off – it helps to give more of a narrative and story to what they’re trying to sell.
 And seeing someone doing the experience is definitely the best way of selling something.

 If you’re going to set up a blog it’s a good idea to start a YouTube channel too, or at least bag the handle name you want.
 Having a fun personality on YouTube, in travel, is where you can really stand out in the UK.
+Subscribe to my channel on YouTube.

 READ MORE: Lessons Learned from the Top Travel Vloggers

-Blogging alongside a job
+Travel blogging alongside a job

 I ran my blog alongside a full time job for almost three years.
 It’s hard but if you’re super passionate you can do it.
 And also, just remember the word of warning on success: work out what success means to you.